KimBug29/SewBugTips2/README.md

   1) Three media queries, including sizes for mobile, tablet and laptop/desktop - THANKS page displays a different sized image on mobile - also several sections adjust images based on screen display sizes
   2) Project is specifically named and uploaded in GitHub
-  3) A README file with at least one paragraph explaining the project and listing of project requirements included FEATURE LIST:
+  3) A README file with at least one paragraph explaining the project and listing of project requirements included
-  1) Read and parse an external JSON file into your application and display some data from that file into your app - Refer to preCuts.json for the external information which is displayed in the the FABRIC PRECUTS section
+  4) Feature 1 - Read and parse an external JSON file into your application and display some data from that file into your app - Refer to preCuts.json for the external information which is displayed in the the FABRIC PRECUTS section
-  2) Create an array with multiple values, retrieve at least one value and use or display it in your application - Refer to preCuts.js
+  5) Feature 2 - Create an array with multiple values, retrieve at least one value and use or display it in your application - Refer to preCuts.js
-  3) To be determined....
+  6) Feature 3 - Create a form and save the values to an external file
 ---------------------------------------------------------------------------------------
 Sew Bug Tips Version 1.0 12/4/2021
 Version 1.0 is a responsive design site with the following project requirements: